michal-minarik/naser/README.md

 ## Prepare input file

-When you cloned the repository a sample file sample_input.xlsx was created for you.
+When you cloned the repository a sample file input.xlsx.sample was created for you.
 Rename/duplicate this file and name it input.xlsx, keep it in the same directory.
 Now you can input your activities into this file.

 Follow the structure from the sample file and [the input file structure](https://github.com/michal-minarik/naser#input-file-structure)